wjsutton/tableau_public_api/README.md

 ### :busts_in_silhouette: Followers

 **API call output**
-<br>Retrieves a list of followers for a Tableau Public User, returns usernames, user meta data, details of latest workbook.
+<br>Retrieves a list of followers for a Tableau Public User, returns usernames, user metadata, details of their latest workbook.
 Note that the count of accounts appears to be unlimited, i.e. `count=300` will return up to 300 accounts, `count=1000` will return up to 1,000 accounts.

 **API call format**
 <br>Get 300 followers: https://public.tableau.com/profile/api/followers/ + **Tableau Public Username** + ?count=300&index=0